Turn your sketch into vector art with Illustrator’s pen tool

 The best part of combining the loose lines of a sketch with the polished lines of vector art is the final result — a truly unique design.

-Have any tips or questions about the pen tool?
-Don’t hesistate to ask.
+Have any tips or questions about turning your sketch into vector art with the pen tool?
+Don’t hesitate to ask!

 Based in San Francisco, Allison (Alli) Stuart works as Community Manager at 99designs.
 When she's not writing blogs and communicating with designers, she is working on her Children's Book.
 She also enjoys extreme sports, like sky diving and traveling to new places.
 Alli has a Fine Arts Degree with a concentration in Graphic Design from Louisiana State University, her home.
 Geaux Tigers!